infratographer/load-balancer-api/README.md

 ### Pools

 Pools are a collection of origins.
-Pools are own by a tenant, and share an edge to ports.
+Pools are own by an owner (tenant), and share an edge to ports.
 Pools can be assigned to multiple port and load balancer pairs.

 ### Origins